ardalis/ardalis-com-gatsby/src/pages/blog/which-is-more-important-line-coverage-or-branch-coverage.md

 share: true
 ---

 I've been setting up code coverage for some of my clients' projects and some of my own open source projects, like [Clean Architecture](https://github.com/ardalis/CleanArchitecture) and [Specification](https://github.com/ardalis/Specification) (100%!) and [Guard Clauses](https://github.com/ardalis/GuardClauses) (99%...).
 I wrote up [how to configure Azure DevOps to generate code coverage reports that properly merge the results from multiple test projects using ReportGenerator](https://ardalis.com/generate-code-coverage-reports-with-reportgenerator-in-azure-devops).
-When you look at a code coverage report, whether its run in the console or online, you'll frequently see metrics like these:
+When you look at a code coverage report, whether it's run in the console or online, you'll frequently see metrics like these:

 ![](/img/image-5-coverage.png)